Calculate the concentration (M) of sodium ions in a solution made... | Channels for Pearson+

 Multiple Choice

-Calculate the concentration (M) of sodium ions in a solution made by diluting 50.0 mL of a 0.874 M solution of Na₂S to a total volume of 250.0 mL.
+Calculate the concentration (M) of sodium ions in a solution made by diluting 40.0 mL of a 0.474 M solution of sodium sulfide (Na2S) to a total volume of 300 mL.

 A